A subset of Acceptable Targets

 - Another episode had him being borderline-stalked by a female cop with the hots for him, which wasn't shown as being the least bit acceptable.
 Yet still played for laughs.

 - An episode of Family Guy had Peter being sexually harassed by his boss, to the point that she demanded he come to her house and have sex with her.
 While she was clearly shown as being in the wrong, the whole thing was Played for Laughs, and Lois outright refused to believe that a woman could sexually harass a man (mostly because All Men Are Perverts).
-Later on, the boss tells Peter she's a virgin because she wastoo ugly to get laid, itself a kind of Acceptable Target.
-Suddenly, from that moment on she's portrayed sympathetically in a way no male guilty of harassment ever would be.
+Later on, the boss tells Peter she's a virgin because she was too ugly to get laid, itself an Acceptable Target.

 Males with small penises